 Any licensee may request an appeal of an Arizona Board of Cosmetology disciplinary action.
 However, Board appeals are not heard by an administrative law judge with the Arizona Office of Administrative Hearings (OAH).
 This Board oversees their own hearings.
 Furthermore, in some circumstances, a case is sent automatically to hearing.
 The hearing is not as formal as a trial, but is similar.
 Each party presents evidence using documents or sworn testimony.
 Each party also gives an opening and closing argument which should explain why the the Board should rule one way or the other.
 A cosmetologist’s attorney can cross examine witnesses and testify on his or her behalf.
 After the hearing the Board makes the decision to either accept, reject or modify their original decision.
 If a professional feels there has been an error they can request a rehearing.

 Arizona Cosmetology Disciplinary Actions

 Arizona Board of Cosmetology disciplinary actions are given to cosmetologists with a license or certification in Arizona.
 If the Board determines formal disciplinary action is necessary it will happen after the completion of an investigation.
 It’s the job of the Board to review any complaint alleging a violation of the Arizona laws and regulations.
 Thus, at an Arizona Board of Cosmetology Meeting the Board votes to determine the outcome of each investigation.
 When the Board votes, they decide on either a non-disciplinary outcome or to offer formal discipline.
 Disciplinary actions can include:

 - Public Reproval

-If you’re interested in setting up a consultation with our Arizona Board of Cosmetology Attorney at Chelle Law or learning more about any of the services we provide to Arizona cosmetologists we invite you to reach out to us today.
+If you’re interested in setting up a consultation with our Arizona Board of Cosmetology Attorney at Chelle Law or would like to learn more about any of the services we provide, we invite you to reach out to us today.